-Website cookies are the small digital files that you store on a user’s device (PC or smartphone).
+Website cookies are the small digital files that are stored on a user’s device (PC or smartphone).
 These text files contain small pieces of data that are used to store the name of your website and identify a user’s device when they make a return visit.

 As the Cookie Law applies to all online businesses, the majority of websites use several cookies.
 Although some users may find them annoying, if you keep your notifications simple, informative and transparent, you can help alleviate any concerns they might have.

 There is a wide range of information you can store in a cookie.
 For example:

 - The pages people visited